rsmp-nordic/rsmp_core/sphinx/source/applicability/basic_structure.rst

 Message exchange between site and supervision system/other equipment - subscription
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Message acknowledgement (see section :ref:`message-ack`) is implicit in the following figure.
+Message acknowledgement (see section :ref:`message-acknowledgement`) is implicit in the following figure.

 .. image:: /img/msc/status_update.png
    :align: center